dionthorn/text_hackMUD/READ_ME.txt

 use server.py on windows command prompt and wait for it to listen.

 use : client.py 127.0.0.1 8888
-in another command promt and the server should show connection.
+in another command prompt and the server should show connection.

-client can then send messages with /send
+client can then send messages with /say